LIPP Eligible Borrowing

 Student Financial Services calculates a student contribution based on income and assets each year that you are a student to determine eligibility for need-based HLS Grant aid, and a separate LIPP Student contribution to determine the eligibility of loans for LIPP coverage.
-For students who worked a full year or more after completing an undergraduate degree and prior to entering HLS, we protect (exclude) $8,000 of assets for each full year (consecutive 12 months) worked full-time when calculating the LIPP Student Contribution.
-Borrowing done to replace non-protected assets and any student contribution from income continues to be ineligible for LIPP assistance.
-While enrolled at HLS the loans are in a status of “in-school deferment” and any interest which accumulates on eligible loans during that time will be considered to be part of the eligible borrowing.
+For students who worked a full year or more after completing an undergraduate degree and prior to entering HLS, we protect (exclude) $10,000 of assets for each full year (consecutive 12 months) worked full-time when calculating the LIPP Student Contribution.
+Borrowing done to replace non-protected assets and any student contribution from income is ineligible for LIPP assistance.
+During any period of enrollment at HLS, student loans are in a status of “in-school deferment” and any interest which accumulates on eligible loans during that time will be considered to be part of the eligible borrowing.

-Current students interested in their LIPP eligible borrowing amount for the current academic year should log into MyHLS Financial Aid; maximum LIPP Eligible borrowing information may be found on the “Messages” tab.
+Current students interested in their LIPP eligible borrowing amount for the current academic year should log into the SFS Self-Service Portal.
 Alumni will not have access to this site and will need to contact the LIPP Staff for information regarding their eligible borrowing.

 LIPP Ineligible Borrowing